DinoChiesa/Java-Selenium-EdgeDashboardSnapper/Readme.md

 # please url-escape @ and # in the slackchannel name
 slackChannel=%23slackbot

+# specifying webdriver.chrome.driver is optional.
-# the following is Optional, if not specified, WebDriver will search your path for chromedriver.
+# if not specified, WebDriver will search your path for chromedriver.
 webdriver.chrome.driver=/Users/dino/Applications/chromedriver

 ```